OpencontentCoop/freshdesk-utils/README.md

     docker run -it --rm -e FRESHDESK_DOMAIN=yourdomain -e FRESHDESK_API_KEY=********* registry.gitlab.com/opencontent/freshdesk

-We use a task in AWS Fargate to execute periodically the script, but you can use whatever setup you prefer.
+We use a task in AWS Fargate to execute periodically the script, but you can use whatever option you prefer.

+## Other configuration options

+* Set environment variable TRACE=1 to enable debug mode of bash scripts